V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PZPage.md

 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2020/06/ZCoreAssm-scaled.jpg){: width="400"}

 * The Core Z Clamps have a angled edge that should match the angled edge on the Core itself.

+!!! warning
-* These bolts need to be extremly loose, just get the nylocks engaged.
+    These bolts need to be extremely loose, only turn to _just_ get the nylocks engaged.

 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2020/06/ZCoreFit-scaled.jpg){: width="400"}